 📚 Death of a Salesman: Introduction Natey Jones, Wendell Pierce, Sharon D Clarke, and Sope Dirisu in the Young Vic production of Miller's play.
 The inciting incident is the first point of deviation from the norm - an event, discovery, or new idea that triggers change.

-• Some writers subdivide the first act into the ‘exposition’ and the ‘inciting incident’ these correspond to the first and second questions above.
+The exposition provides information about the characters and the relationships between them, the setting of the story, and provides any backstory required to understand the stakes of the plot.
+Some writers subdivide the first act into the ‘exposition’ and the ‘inciting incident’ these correspond to the first and second questions above.
 As the reader (or audience), you are brought into a new environment - so the first act needs to establish the circumstances in which the characters find themselves.
 It asks and answers the question “where am I?” followed by “what is happening?”.
 This act is designed to orient the reader and set the story in motion.
 If you aren’t familiar with this classic play, consider this your spoiler warning (and your trigger warning for mention of suicide)!
 Act 1: Introduction To demonstrate how every act applies to an actual story, we’ve followed them with a Death of a Salesman example.
 Let’s break down what each of Freytag’s acts entails.
 Want to know what kind of characters populate Freytag's Pyramid?
 Check out our post on tragic heroes to find out.
 Like the hero’s journey, the three-act structure, and newer models like Dan Harmon’s story circle, Freytag’s five-act framework is simply one of many approaches that writers can use to create a complete and satisfying story.Ī note before we dive in: despite the fact that the pyramid was originally based on drama, Freytag’s ideas are ultimately about storytelling, so they can also apply to novels, memoirs, and short stories alike.
 As a result, the pyramid is less applicable to non-tragic narratives in which the protagonist usually wins out in some way.
 It identifies story elements that are common to classical and Shakespearean tragedies, including a revelation or plot twist that changes everything - resulting in catastrophe for the hero.
 Make no mistake: Freytag’s pyramid is not a one-size-fits-all structure.
 Though you may encounter explanations of the pyramid that identify 7 elements, Freytag’s original narrative arc only refers to 5 key acts: Freytag was interested in classical Greek tragedy and Shakespearean drama, and devised his pyramid by observing their structural patterns.
 What is Freytag’s Pyramid?įreytag’s pyramid is a dramatic structure introduced by German 19th-century writer Gustav Freytag.
 Read on to discover the acts that make up Freytag’s pyramid, and pay close attention as we apply each to Arthur Miller’s play Death of a Salesman.
 The pyramid, also known as "Freytag’s triangle", is a straightforward way of organizing narrative.
 Conjuring up notions of dark, ancient tombs, this intimidating-sounding theory is actually very easy to understand.
 "Freytag’s pyramid" is a term that any writer obsessed with story structure will inevitably encounter.